Discussion 11: More SQL

 You should expect the following output:

-SELECT store, item, MIN(price) FROM inventory GROUP BY item; OR
+SELECT store, item, MIN(price) AS lowest_price

-SELECT * FROM inventory GROUP BY item HAVING MIN(price);
+GROUP BY item

 You want to make a shopping list by choosing the item that is the best deal possible for every category.
 For example, for the "phone" category, the uPhone is the best deal because the MSRP price of a uPhone divided by its ratings yields the lowest cost.
 That means that uPhones cost the lowest money per rating point out of all of the phones.
 Note that the item with the lowest MSRP price may not necessarily be the best deal.